dataq-instruments/Matlab-Example/README.md

  Once you locate the correct COM port and modify the Matlab program accordingly, you can run the program.

- Below is the capture of my run
+ Below is the capture of a test run

   ![alt text](https://www.dataq.com/resources/repository/matlab_matlaboutput.png)

+ Side note:

+ If higher sample rate is needed, it is necessary to force the device to binary output mode, thus "encode 0" should be used, and readline should be changed to read